NP6/npush-ios/README.md

 # NPush SDK for IOS
-NP6 IOS SDK for Push Notification - The game changing libraries for building Blazingly fast 🚀 Highly interactives notification user experiences.
-Made with ❤️
+NP6 IOS SDK for Push Notification

 ## Introduction
 This library is a part of NP6 Push Notifications service, it allow you to interact with your users via Push Notifications sended via NP6 CM.